speps/speps.github.io/content/articles/torus-trooper-part1.md

 What made me remember this game is that :

-- It came with [source code](https://github.com/speps/tt/tree/legacy/src), quite unusual at the time for me
+- It came with [source code](https://github.com/speps/tt/tree/legacy/src/abagames), quite unusual at the time for me
 - Written in D, a language I didn't know at all while I was busy studying C++
 - It's awfully addictive!

-What better project than try to compile a D v0.110 project in a modern version of D!
+What better project than try to compile a **D v0.110** project in a modern version of D!
 So here we are...

-* Part 1 - Compiling a new executable
-* Part 2 - Running the game for the first time
-* Part 3 - Making it cross platform

 ## Switching from Ant to DUB